hiro5id/console-log-json/README.md

 To suppress some bits of the log to make it less noisy you can set these environment variables:

+* CONSOLE_LOG_COLORIZE="true"
+  * ***This is dasbled by default*** because some logging services such as LogDNA don't understand ANSI color escape codes, so it just introduces noise.
+But this can make logs easier to read when running locally or in a system that supports ANSI colors.
 * CONSOLE_LOG_JSON_DISABLE_AUTO_PARSE="true"
   * Disable JSON auto parsing in `@autoParsedJson` and outputs a stringified version of data in the `message` field
 * CONSOLE_LOG_JSON_NO_FILE_NAME="true"